whitelunarium/pages_fork/_posts/gamify/Finance/crypto/2024-12-03-leaderboard.md

                     return;
                 }

-                // Fetch analytics for all users to show risk levels for (const entry of result.data) {
+                // Fetch analytics for all users to show risk levels and get personId for (const entry of result.data) {
                     const displayName = entry.username && entry.username !== "undefined"
                         ? entry.username